-Shareholder and information meetings increased by \$45,880 in the current nine-month period due mainly to increased attendance at trade conferences resulting in greater conference fees and associated costs incurred when compared to that of the comparative period.
+Shareholder and information meetings increased by \$14,729 in the current twelve-month period due mainly due to an increase in costs related to attendance at conferences and work completed on the Company's website, as the Company undertook increased promotional activities of the acquired Argentinean assets.

-Regulatory and transfer agent fees have increased in the current nine-month period due mainly to increased costs associated with additional companies being incorporated as a result of the restructure undertaken prior to the acquisition of the Argentinean entities in May 2018 and filing fees associated with the private placement and addition of non-executive director.
+Regulatory and transfer agent fees have increased in the current twelve-month period due mainly to filing fees associated with the private placement and costs associated with the addition of non-executive director.

-The Company incurred \$28,797 in interest in the current nine-month period due to the contractual obligation payable it has to Sandstorm as a result of the Argentinean and Guernsey company acquisitions.
+The Company incurred \$38,396 in interest in the current twelve-month period due to the contractual obligation payable it has to Sandstorm as a result of the Argentinean and Guernsey company acquisitions.